Baby Coyotes: 9 Questions and Answers

-Coyotes are common animals found from Canada, throughout the United States and while not native some have ventured into parts of South America.
-They have a wide range and are able to adapt to many different environments.
+Coyotes are common animals found in Canada and throughout the United States, and while not native, some have ventured into parts of South America.
+They have a wide range and can adapt to many different environments.

-People are interested in baby coyotes and through this article we hope to provide you some answers to common questions about baby coyotes.
+People are interested in baby coyotes, and through this article, we hope to provide you with some answers to common questions about baby coyotes.

 What Does A Baby Coyote Look Like?

 Coyotes are from the Canidae family and are a species of canine.
-They are part of the Canis Genus which contains wolves, domestic dogs and jackals in addition to coyotes.
-From an appearance perspective coyotes pups look very similar to domestic dog puppies.
-They have lean looking bodies, with brown/gray thick fur and often can be confirmed when you see a very bushy tail.
+They are part of the Canis Genus, which contains wolves, domestic dogs, and jackals in addition to coyotes.
+From an appearance perspective, coyote pups look very similar to domestic dog puppies.
+They have lean-looking bodies, with brown/gray fur, and often can be confirmed when you see a very bushy tail.

-While they do look like dogs, they are not domesticated and it isn’t recommended that humans approach coyotes or coyote pups.
+While they do look like dogs, they are not domesticated, and it isn’t recommended that humans approach coyotes or coyote pups.
 This can be dangerous to both the humans and the pups.
-If you do see a coyote it may be best to try and avoid it by changing direction or if the coyote is acting aggressive vacate the area and go inside a structure or car if available.
+If you do see a coyote, it may be best to try and avoid it by changing direction, or if the coyote is acting aggressively, vacate the area and go inside a structure or car if available.

 Coloring